AqwamCreates/DataPredict/docs/CloudMachineLearningCostsVSDataPredictCosts.md

 The table assumes that:

-* The game has an average play time of 10 minutes.
+* The game has an average session time of 10 minutes.

 * A single machine learning model is required to perform constant training and predictions.